BRAIN Initiative: Research Resource Grants for Technology Integration and Dissemination (U24 Clinical Trial Not Allowed)

 - Training in usage of the resource

-The following are examples of projects responsive to this FOA.
+The following are examples of projects responsive to this NOFO.
 These are representative, but not exhaustive, examples.

 - Consortium that provides screening services for voltage sensors and other probes for identifying changes in membrane potential or network modulatory states